 - Assist faculty and community partners in the selection and design of relevant service projects

 - Assist community partners, faculty, and students in troubleshooting issues that might arise during the project

 - Provide logistical support to community partners, faculty, and students in completing those projects

-BSLC also sponsors meetings for community partners and Bentley faculty to discuss issues of mutual interest.
-One such meeting is the annual Community Partner and Faculty Recognition Luncheon at which an award is given to the community partner that has made an outstanding contribution to Bentley Service-Learning.
+BSLCE also sponsors meetings for community partners and Bentley faculty to discuss issues of mutual interest.
+One such meeting is the annual Community Partner and Faculty Recognition Luncheon at which an award is given to the community partner that has made an outstanding contribution to Bentley Service-Learning and Civic Engagement Center.

-In addition to the assigned student project manager, community partners are encouraged to maintain ongoing contact with BSLC’s administrative staff and relevant faculty.
-Contact Senior Associate Director Jeannette MacInnes by email for help in resolving logistical and other practical issues.
+In addition to the assigned student project manager, community partners are encouraged to maintain ongoing contact with BSLCE’s administrative staff and relevant faculty.
+Contact BSLCE Director of Programs, Leadership, and Center Operations, Jeannette MacInnes by email for help in resolving logistical and other practical issues.

 Interested in becoming a community partner?
-Email us and we will be in touch!
+Email Lynne Johanson and we will be in touch!